open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/developers/contribute/build-code-and-run-tests/openmetadata-server.md

 sh bootstrap/bootstrap_storage.sh drop-create-all
 ```

-- Bootstrap ES with indexes and load sample data into MySQL
+- Load sample data into MySQL
   1. Run OpenMetadata service instances through IntelliJ IDEA following the instructions [here](/developers/contribute/build-code-and-run-tests/openmetadata-server#run-instance-through-intellij-idea)
   2. Once the logs indicate that the instance is up, run the following commands from the top-level directory